State of Minnesota, Department of Human Services

 What has been most instrumental to your progress?

-Grant participants also attended two participatory leadership trainings focused on creating inclusive and open engagement, honoring all perspectives and cultural practices.
-These skills will allow them to facilitate their community engagement events, but will also allow them to apply and share their skills with their colleagues in the future.
-This sharing of knowledge is an essential component of the year 2 grant goals of continuing to embed authentic community engagement in DHS culture and business practices, with a focus on reducing inequities.
+Grant participants in the Bush cohort attended two participatory leadership trainings focused on creating inclusive and open engagement, honoring all perspectives and cultural practices.
+These skills not only allowed them to facilitate the community engagement event required by the grant, but also allowed them to apply and share their skills with their colleagues moving the work forward.
+This sharing of knowledge is an essential component of the grant goals of continuing to embed authentic community engagement in DHS culture and business practices, with a focus on reducing inequities.
+We were intentional about planning and evaluation work.
+We conducted two surveys and included both DHS staff/leaders as participants to gauge the readiness, quality, and use of authentic community engagement practices at DHS.
+Learnings from these surveys were shared with DHS Senior Management Team, the Bush cohort, the Cultural and Ethnic Communities Leadership Council (CECLC), and others.
+A Process Evaluation Report was also produced through community relations and shared with agency leadership and highlighted results from interviews with DHS and community leaders, survey results, and more.

 Key lessons learned